Mauro-ES-Morales/Mauro-ES-Morales.github.io/_pages/about.md

 # Research

 ## Quantum Algorithms

-My primary motivation is to leverage quantum algorithms to address complex challenges in physics and engineering.

 My research focuses on advancing quantum algorithms with applications in physics and engineering.
 My work encompasses several key areas, including Hamiltonian simulation, quantum algorithms for linear equations, quantum differential equation solvers, and quantum algorithms for combinatorial optimization.
 Additionally, I have contributed to the development of variational algorithms.

 In the field of Hamiltonian simulation, I have explored Trotterization techniques, collaborating with peers to identify optimal product formulas for simulating quantum systems.
 My research also includes evaluating the performance of quantum linear solvers and combinatorial optimization algorithms, aiming to enhance their efficiency and practical applicability.